meshtastic/firmware/docs/software/mesh-alg.md

 - bump up PacketPool size for all the new ack/nak/routing packets
 - handle 51 day rollover in doRetransmissions
 - use a priority queue for the messages waiting to send.
 Send acks first, then routing messages, then data messages, then broadcasts?

+when we send a packet

+- do "hop by hop" routing
+- when sending, if destnodeinfo.next_hop is zero (and no message is already waiting for an arp for that node), startRouteDiscovery() for that node.
+Queue the message in the 'waiting for arp queue' so we can send it later when then the arp completes.
+- otherwise, use next_hop and start sending a message (with ack request) towards that node (starting with next_hop).

 when we receive any packet